TheNickDeveloper/AutomationHelper/README.md

-# Automation Helper
+# WebDataExtracter
 A web crawler tool which help users to catch the data table from website.
 Tech highlight: WPF Core, MVVM.

 ## Design
+1. WPF Core project
-1. MVVM design pattern by using Caliburn.Micro framework.
+2. MVVM design pattern by using Caliburn.Micro framework.
-2. Xunit apply for unit test.
+3. Xunit apply for unit test.

 ## Application UI